aumouvantsillage/guillaume.baierouge.fr/src/2020-12-30-my-first-dsl-with-racket-step-5.md

 ```

 But this is not enough: we also need our modules to cooperate in the semantic checking steps.
-At the moment, the `checker` function creates compile-time data and bindings that are not exported.
+At the moment, the `make-checker` function creates compile-time data and bindings that are not exported.
 As a consequence, in the example above, when checking the instances `h1` and `h2`,
-no binding will be found for the architecture `half-adder-arch`.
+`lookup` will fail to find an architecture named `half-adder-arch`.

 Exporting entity and architecture definitions
 =============================================

-The `checker` function that we wrote in steps 3 and 4 creates bindings using
+The `make-checker` function that we wrote in steps 3 and 4 creates bindings using
 the `bind!` function, which is itself based on
 [`syntax-local-bind-syntaxes`](https://docs.racket-lang.org/reference/stxtrans.html#%28def._%28%28quote._~23~25kernel%29._syntax-local-bind-syntaxes%29%29),
 a function from the Racket library.
 `syntax-local-bind-syntaxes` creates bindings within an *internal definition context*,
-which is fine for local definitions inside a Tiny-HDL `architecture` body.
+which is fine for local definitions inside a Tiny-HDL architecture body.
 However, compile-time data for entities and architectures themselves need to
 be attached to module-level bindings if we want to *export* them.

 > While working on this step, I tried really hard to keep the structure
-> of the `checker` function intact.
+> of the `make-checker` function intact.
 > Using the same `bind!` function for all bindings would have been really neat.
 > Here are the two directions that I followed:
 >